rawr-ai/mcp-filesystem/README.md

     - `maxBytes` (number, optional): Maximum bytes to read (default: 1MB)
   - Returns statistical information about elements, attributes, and structure
   - Useful for understanding large XML files before detailed analysis

+### Argument Validation

+The server validates all tool inputs using the `parseArgs` helper. `parseArgs` parses incoming data against the appropriate TypeBox schema and throws an error when the arguments do not match the expected structure.

 ## Permissions & Security